drug-design/course/docs/chapters/3d-qsar.md

     ![](https://media.drugdesign.org/course/3d-qsar/pharmaco.png){: loading=lazy }
 === "Superimposition (gif)"
     ![](https://media.drugdesign.org/course/3d-qsar/f2412.gif){: loading=lazy }

 === "Superimposition (3D)"
-    <div id="nglviewer-container-pharmacophore-alignment" class="nglviewer-container" data-molecule-id="pharmacophore-alignment" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-pharmacophore-alignment' class='nglviewer-container' data-molecule-id='pharmacophore-alignment' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Shape Alignments

-In the absence of obvious rules, molecular modeling always enables the superimposition of molecules, based on shape alignments.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/shape-alignments-4bf6e610'><i class='fa fa-play' aria-hidden='true'></i></button>In the absence of obvious rules, molecular modeling always enables the superimposition of molecules, based on shape alignments.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[nce]: New Chemical Entity: a compound not previously described.

-=== "gif"
+=== "Gif"
     ![](https://media.drugdesign.org/course/3d-qsar/shape_alignement.gif){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-shape-alignment" class="nglviewer-container" data-molecule-id="shape-alignment" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-shape-alignment' class='nglviewer-container' data-molecule-id='shape-alignment' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Field Fitting

-After the steric and electrostatic fields around the molecules are calculated, it is possible to align the molecules by maximizing the overlap of the two fields.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/field-fitting-5af29344'><i class='fa fa-play' aria-hidden='true'></i></button>After the steric and electrostatic fields around the molecules are calculated, it is possible to align the molecules by maximizing the overlap of the two fields.
 This method does not require the definition of any matching atoms.

 ![](https://media.drugdesign.org/course/3d-qsar/sup_mif.png){: loading=lazy }
 ##### Electrostatic Field Alignment

-This example from the EON program illustrates two chemically unrelated molecules (from MDDR) that could be superimposed by aligning the electrostatic fields created by the molecules in their vicinity (blue lobes are positive and red lobes are negative).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/electrostatic-field-alignment-1bda4de4'><i class='fa fa-play' aria-hidden='true'></i></button>This example from the EON program illustrates two chemically unrelated molecules (from MDDR) that could be superimposed by aligning the electrostatic fields created by the molecules in their vicinity (blue lobes are positive and red lobes are negative).
 *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system